 I asked Grega if he had climbed the mountain.

 “Of course” he said.
-“Everyone has.”
+“Every Slovenian has.”

 Many thanks to Spirit Slovenia for generously hosting me in Slovenia, and thanks Grega from Hike & Bike for a super fun and active day.
 As always, all opinions and thoughts are my own, regardless of who is footing the bill.